Putty Squad: Remake

-On August 12, 2010, System 3 announced that a source port/remake version of the game would be made for the PlayStation 3, iPhone, iPad and PlayStation Portable.
-Furthermore, a version for the PlayStation Vita was announced on November 22, 2011.
-In May 2013, the game was announced for Wii U and Nintendo 3DS.
-Only the Nintendo 3DS version was eventually released in 2014.
+System 3 developed a new version of the game released in 2013 and 2014 for the PlayStation 3, PlayStation Vita and Nintendo 3DS.

-An HD port of the game was released for the Nintendo Switch in 2017 under the new title Super Putty Squad.
-The game was released worldwide via Nintendo eShop in November 2017, whilst physical retail copies launched only in Europe on 1 December 2017.
+An HD port of the game was released for the Nintendo Switch under the new title Super Putty Squad.
+The game was released worldwide via Nintendo eShop in November 2017, whilst physical retail copies launched only in Europe on 1 December.

 Maximum Games published the game in North America for PlayStation 4, PlayStation Vita, and Nintendo 3DS as retail releases, whilst System 3 themselves published all other releases.

-The remake received very critical reviews, scoring a 38/100 on Metacritic, with reviews stating that the game has not been improved for the more modern consoles.
-However, the 3DS version had a more favourable response, with a 54 out of 100.
+The remake received mixed reviews, scoring a 38/100 on Metacritic, with reviews stating that the game has not been improved for the more modern consoles, but the 3DS version had a more favourable response, with a 54 out of 100.